hoangsonww/The-MovieVerse-Database/project-config/README.md

 If you would like to contribute to the development or improvement of these configuration files, please follow the contribution guidelines outlined in the project's main documentation.

+## License

+These configuration files are part of the MovieVerse App and are subject to the project's overall license terms.

+## Contact

+For any further questions or requests, please reach out to the project maintainers at [info@movie-verse.com](mailto:info@movie-verse.com).

 ---